 We use a DSLR (Digital Single-Lens Reflex) camera to take Koi pictures but you may not have one.
 So I will use our experience to explain how to best take Koi pictures and videos with your smartphone at home.

-Also, the 1st Virtual Kodama Koi Show is launching!
+Also, Registration For Our 3rd Virtual Kodama Young Koi Show is Now Live!
 So get your cameras ready and prepare to upload your favorites.

 Why Take Pictures of Koi Fish?

 Pictures are a great way to keep records.

 Taking pictures on a regular basis will show you the progress and teach you to become a better Koi keeper.

 Here are our recommendations of when to take a picture of koi and why:

 - Take a picture when you buy a new Koi.
 Make sure you keep the information of size and breeder.

 - Take a picture of the Koi twice a year, in spring and in fall.